Eye health Technology

 What to expect when getting a corneal topography scan

-The data obtained is then used to create a 3D map of the corneal surface, which helps to diagnose various eye conditions such as corneal irregularities, keratoconus, astigmatism, and other visual distortions.
+This data is then used to create a 3D map of the corneal surface.
+Corneal mapping is a safe, quick, and painless procedure that provides valuable information about the shape and condition of the cornea, which helps us diagnose various eye conditions such as corneal irregularities, keratoconus, astigmatism, and other visual distortions.
+Please contact Lemoncelli Eyecare today for more information or to schedule an appointment.